johnxx/holofs/README.md

 ### Status
 ⚠️️⚠️️⚠️️ HoloFS is pre-alpha software released as a proof of concept ⚠️️⚠️️⚠️️

-In its current iteration HoloFS is closer to a toy than it is a prototype: Error checking is lax, corner cases are poorly understood and even the ones that are understood aren't managed for the most part.
-That said, it does kinda work and I'm very interested in feedback about the direction, the features people are interested in and the use-cases that come to mind.
+In its current iteration HoloFS is just about starting to look like a prototype: Error checking is ... present, corner cases are somewhat understood and even the that are understood starting to be handled.
+That said, it does work to some extent and I'm very interested in feedback about the direction, the features people are interested in and the use-cases that come to mind.
 I'm also interested in bug reports, but please realize this is very much a side project for me and progress may be quite sporadic.
 PRs are always welcome!